MobiDataLab/mdl-semantic-enrichment/README.md

 to enrich trajectories with multiple aspects, and that it is able to use of a variety of external data sources during such process.

----

 ### **Installation procedure**

-To run the demonstrator one must first set up a virtual environment that includes the modules used by the demonstrator during its execution.
+To run the demonstrator one must first set up a virtual environment that includes the modules required by the demonstrator during its execution.
 For more information we refer the reader to the deliverable 4.7, version 1.

----

 ### **Usage**